-Is SPF 15 Enough for Complete Skin Protection
+Is SPF 15 Enough for Complete Skin Protection?

-The term "SPF" stands for sun protection factor.
-SPF in sunscreen aids in shielding your skin from the sun's rays.
 Sun protection should begin right from infancy.
-Using sunscreen daily has been urged as a habit to reduce the chance of developing skin cancer caused by exposure to the sun's UV rays.
+According to the Skin Cancer Foundation, using sunscreen daily has been shown to help reduce the chance of developing skin cancer caused by exposure to the sun's UV rays.

-The most effective sunscreen to choose if you have a choice is one with broad-spectrum UV protection ranging between SPF 15-SPF 30.
-Every time you are outside or close to a window with sunlight, you are exposed to the sun's damaging radiation.
+Every time you are outside or close to a window with sunlight, you are exposed to the sun's damaging radiation as UV rays can penetrate your clothing.
 You're probably aware of how important sunscreen is if you spend a lot of time outside.

 SPF: A Comprehensive Guide